The Engagement Welcome Mat

 All Aboard

-Customer engagement company, Relay, says “When a member enrolls in a new healthcare plan, they are naturally the most engaged and open to learning about their coverage.
+According to Relay Network, “When a member enrolls in a new healthcare plan, they are naturally the most engaged and open to learning about their coverage.
 It’s the most opportune moment for health plans to set a standard of communication, drive adoption of digital tools, and make a great first impression.”

 For most payers, the health insurance ID card is their first ambassador through the door.
 Even a 2×3 inch card and accompanying letter offers plans an opportunity to make that positive first impression and deliver a first success for the member.
 One of the keys to accomplishing that first success is personalization.